AlirezaRoshanzamir/continuous-delivery-course/16-advanced-version-control/presentation.md

 ---
 ## Branching and Merging
-The ability to create branches, or streams, in a codebase is a first-class feature of every version control system.
+The ability to create branches (or streams) in a codebase is a first-class feature of every VCS.

-The main purpose of branches is to facilitate parallel development: the ability to work on two or more work streams at the same time without one affecting the other.
+Branches primarily enable parallel development, allowing simultaneous work on multiple streams without interference.

-There are several reasons why teams may choose to branch their code (these categories aren't mutually exclusive):
+Teams have different reasons to make branches in their code, and these categories can overlap:
 - Physical: branching of the system's physical configuration-branches are created for files, components, and subsystems.
 - Functional: branching of the system's functional configuration-branches are created for features, logical changes, both bugfixes and enhancements, and other significant units of deliverable functionality (e.g., patches, releases, and products).
-- Environmental: branching of the system's operating environment-branches are created for various aspects of the build and runtime platforms (compilers, windowing systems, libraries, hardware, operating systems, etc.) and/or for the entire platform.
+- Environmental: branching of the system's operating environment-branches are created for various aspects of the build and runtime platforms (compilers, libraries, hardware, operating systems, etc.) and/or for the entire platform.
 - Organizational: branching of the team's work efforts-branches are created for activities/tasks, subprojects, roles, and groups.
 - Procedural: branching of the team's work behaviors-branches are created to support various policies, processes, and states.

 In most cases where you branch, your entire codebase is going to evolve separately in each branch.

-Branching and streaming may seem like a great way to solve many problems affecting the process of software development on large teams.
+Branching may seem like a great way to solve many problems affecting the process of software development on large teams.

-However, the requirement to merge branches means it's important to think carefully before branching and to make sure you have a sensible process to support it.
-In particular, you need to define a policy for each branch describing its role in the delivery process and prescribing who is allowed to check into it and under what circumstances.
-For example, a small team might have a mainline which all developers can check into and a release branch that only the testing team is able to approve changes to.
-The testing team would then be responsible for merging bugfixes into the release branch.
-In a larger and more heavily regulated organization, each component or product might have a mainline that developers check into, and integration branches, release branches, and maintenance branches that only operations personnel are authorized to make changes to.
+However, the need to merge branches makes it crucial to plan branch creation carefully and establish a well-defined process.
+It's essential to have policies for each branch, specifying its role in the development process and who can contribute to it under what circumstances.
+For instance, a smaller team may have a mainline open to all developers and a release branch controlled by the testing team.
+In contrast, larger organizations might have mainlines for components or products, along with integration, release, and maintenance branches managed by operations personnel.

 ------
 ### Merging